bsl333/weather-tracker/README.md

 ### API Documentation
-See and run examples via **[Postman Docs](https://documenter.getpostman.com/view/623338/SVSGQBKM)** Exposed API routes:
+See and run examples via **[Postman Docs](https://documenter.getpostman.com/view/623338/SVSGQBKM)** You can also find the Postman Collection in the postman directory.
+To open, open postman, import the collection and environemt and make sure set the environment variable to "capital-one-weather-tracker-local-dev".
+Then you can run the examples locally.

+Exposed API routes:
 | Method | Path                     | function                                       | Notes                                                                                              |
 |--------|--------------------------|------------------------------------------------|----------------------------------------------------------------------------------------------------|